MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/discontinuing-configurations-rcs-global-repo.md

 - You can revert configuration back to Shared or adjust discontinuation info at anytime.
 - You can keep configuration Shared, but specify 'Supported until' (and all other discontinuation info) to indicate your plans to discontinue the configuration in future.

+> [!NOTE]
-**Note:** Discontinuation does not limit any operations with configurations for customers, they still can import, run or derive them, it's just informational fields.
+> Discontinuation does not limit any operations with configurations for customers, they still can import, run or derive them, it's just informational fields.

-##Discontinuation details form:
+## Discontinuation details page

 ![image.png](articles/finance/localizations/media/Discontinue_details_2.png)

-##F&O supports displaying this information starting from 10.0.14
+## F&O supports displaying this information starting from 10.0.14

 - On the Global repository form:
   - User will see the up to date information related to discontinuation.